-Performance Shares for 2022-2024 Performance Period
+Performance Shares for 2023-2025 Performance Period

 The Long-Term Plan is designed to provide PSAs for officers, including our named executive officers.
 PSAs are tied to the achievement of two performance objectives, each weighted equally: earnings before interest, taxes, depreciation and amortization (EBITDA) and return on invested capital (ROIC), in each case adjusted and calculated as determined by the Compensation Committee.
-Each performance objective is based on a three-year performance period (2022-2024) with a performance range that can result in PSAs of 0% for failure to achieve threshold, 50% of target for achieving threshold, to 200% of the target opportunity for achieving maximum.
+Each performance objective is based on a three-year performance period (2023-2025) with a performance range that can result in PSAs of 0% for failure to achieve threshold,

+50% of target for achieving threshold, to 200% of the target opportunity for achieving maximum.
 The targets for EBITDA and ROIC for 2022-2024 were established by the Compensation Committee as it has done in the past.
-For the 2022-2024 performance period, \pm 25% of target (versus \pm 20%) is being used for determining thresholds and maximums.
+For the 2023-2025 performance period, ± 25% of target is being used for determining thresholds and maximums, which is consistent with 2022.

 EBITDA drives the ability to commit resources to continued growth, but is also a measure of ability to provide shareholder return.
 It also drives profitable sales growth and optimizes the Company's cost structure.
 ROIC ensures management uses the Company's capital in an effective manner that drives shareholder value.
 Since the value of PSAs is tied to the Company's actual performance in financial objectives, it aligns the officers' interests with those of shareholders.
-The target opportunities of PSAs awarded in 2022 for the named executive officers are shown in the table below:
+The target opportunities of PSAs awarded in 2023 for the named executive officers are shown in the table below:

-Executive Officer Number of PSAs Awarded in 2022 (Target) for 2022-2024
+Executive Officer Number of PSAs Awarded in 2023 (Target) for 2023-2025

-Steve Downing 65,013
+Steve Downing 75,018

-Neil Boehm 16,393
+Neil Boehm 19,302

-Kevin Nash 19,566
+Kevin Nash 23,038

-Matt Chiodo 14,322
+Matt Chiodo 17,053

-Scott Ryan 12,942
+Scott Ryan 15,554

-Restricted Stock Awards for 2022-2024 Performance Period
+Restricted Stock Awards for 2023-2025 Performance Period

 The other 30% of the total value of the long-term incentive opportunity consists of RS awards.
 RS incentivizes and rewards executives for improving long-term stock value and serves as a retention tool.
 Under the Long-Term Plan, RS will generally be granted in February to officers, including our named executive officers, and cliff vest on the third anniversary of the grant.
-The RS awarded in 2022, based on the target opportunities, for the named executive officers are shown in the table below:
+The RS awarded in 2023, based on the target opportunities, for the named executive officers are shown in the table below:

-Executive Officer Number of RS Awarded in 2022 for 2022-2024
+Executive Officer Number of RS Awarded in 2022 for 2023-2025

-Steve Downing 27,863
+Steve Downing 32,151

-Neil Boehm 7,026
+Neil Boehm 8,273

-Kevin Nash 8,386
+Kevin Nash 9,874

-Matt Chiodo 6,138
+Matt Chiodo 7,309

-Scott Ryan 5,547
+Scott Ryan 6,666